For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 8. What is the amount of time I need for my safari?

-There is no "typical" itinerary for hunt with us.
+There is no "typical" itinerary for hunting with us.
 Our terrain and our African hunting trophy species are so varied that we prefer to customize the safari to fit each individual's priorities.

 Bow hunting safaris are between 7 and 12 hunting days, with a minimum of 6 hunting days required for plains game hunting.